fstelluti/WalkingSimulatorFramework/README.md

 ## Setup

 Unity Packages needed:

+* Input System
 * Universal Render Pipeline (URP)
-* Input System
+* Naughty Attributes
-* Probuilder (optional)
+* SmartData

 ---

 ## How to use

-Simply download the project, open it with Unity, and open the scene included in the project (SampleScene).
+There are two options.
+Either download the whole project, open it with Unity, and open the scene included in the project (SampleScene).
+This wiil include a basic Inventory/HUD system.

+Or download the Unity package and set it up in another project.

 More detailed use cases will be outlined in the Wiki.